Jack Ferriter

-Jack Ferriter is a former Gaelic footballer from Dingle, County Kerry.
+Jack Ferriter is a former Gaelic footballer from Dingle, County Kerry, Ireland.
 He was a member of several Kerry underage teams in the 1990s with Dingle CBS, Dingle GAA, and Kerry (Minor, U-21, Junior, and Senior).
-He was described as a 'star' and a 'teen sensation' when Kerry won an All Ireland Minor title in 1994 with him as captain, and until 2014 was the last Kerry man to do so.
+Kerry won an All Ireland Minor title in 1994 with him as captain, and until 2014 was the last Kerry man to do so.
 Ferriter suffered a shoulder injury which curtailed a promising senior career with Kerry at a relatively early age.

 Club

 He played his club football with Dingle.
 He won a Kerry Intermediate Football Championship in 1996 with the club, as well as a number of West Kerry Senior Football Championship titles.

 He also played with the West Kerry divisional team.
 He won Minor and Under 21 championships with the team, and played in the 1996 Kerry Senior Football Championship.

 He later played with Bishopstown in Cork.
 He lined out in the 2004 Cork Senior Football Championship final when Bishopstown lost to Carbery GAA.

 Ferriter has also played in the United States with Shannon Blues GAA (Boston) and St Barnabas GAA (New York).